No evidence corona strain from UK reached Pakistan: Dr Faisal

 Another infectious diseases expert from AKUH Dr. Faisal Mahmood said almost all the doctors in Pakistan were now seeing repeat infections of coronavirus, adding that he has personally seen 12-15 cases of re-infections at the AKUH, saying people with re-infections are coming with both mild and severe symptoms.

-He maintained that despite a slight change in the genetic code of coronavirus as reported by scientists in the United Kingdom and other countries, coronavirus had still not become more virulent and lethal as it was being perceived by people, adding that all the effective vaccines would remain potent and helpful in prevention despite minor changes in its genetic material.

-“I would insist that it is the behaviour of humans that is making the coronavirus more lethal, and not the virus itself.
-If we continue to take precautions, they would remain protected from the virus,” Dr. Faisal Mahmood added.
 Prof. Sohail Akhtar deplored that all political parties of the country acted indifferently when the pandemic started, adding that people should not wait for vaccine as it would take time for the vaccine to reach Pakistan.
 “We should try to live with COVID-19.
-Precautions, preventive measures and following SOPs should be our first priority”, he added.
+Precautions, preventive measures and following SOPs should be our first priority”, he added